 This 60-page publication has been prepared by the Technical & Promotion Committee and Best Practices Working Group of EUPAVE.
 It is an updated version of the Technical Report “Achieving and maintaining the evenness of concrete pavements” of the World Road Association (PIARC)

 In the beginning of the 20th century, many European cities had a tramway, but those disappeared around the 1950’s when the car became the modern way of transportation and metro lines were built in the big cities.
-However, tramways made their come-back in the 1990’s when the cities started rethinking their mobility concept and spatial planning.
-Together with bus transport, cycling and walking, they are today the dominant transport modes in urban areas.
-Both trams and buses require a high quality and, if possible, dedicated infrastructure, for which concrete offers safe and reliable long life solutions.

 Concrete safety barriers offer a sustainable solution for road safety.
 They are available in a wide range of products, from temporary workforce protection in a work zone, to the highest containment levels for heavy goods vehicles.
-They are competitive with other barrier systems based on initial construction costs and, thanks to their 50-year life, concrete barriers are unbeatable on life-cycle cost.

 EUPAVE released a brochure entitled “Soil stabilisation and in-situ pavement recycling, two of the most sustainable road construction techniques”.

 Controlling traffic noise has become an increasingly important priority in recent decades.
 The European Union addressed the general issue of environmental noise in a 2002 European Directive known as the “Environmental Noise Directive (END)”.

 European Commission has adopted the new EU infrastructure policy “The Trans-European Transport (TEN-T) Networks” which will put in place a powerful European transport network across the 28 Member States to promote growth and competitiveness.